Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-But the problem with the term “adrenal fatigue,” which is not an officially recognized diagnosis, is that it has been used to describe a group of symptoms when nothing else can be used to explain it.
+But the problem with the term “adrenal fatigue” is that it’s not an officially recognized diagnosis.
+Rather, it’s just used to describe a group of symptoms when nothing else can explain them.

-Endocrinologist Shirisha Avadhanula, MD, discusses the truth about adrenal fatigue and how a proper diagnosis and multidisciplinary care can lead to symptom relief.
+Endocrinologist Pratibha Rao, MD, MPH, discusses the truth about “adrenal fatigue” and how a proper diagnosis and comprehensive care can lead to symptom relief.

 Advertisement